Construction Sites Pollution

 If you live in a home close to a construction site (i.e., within 1 block or less) you may face the following type of pollution:

-- Water Pollution– the surface water runoff and groundwater at and close to a construction site become polluted with various materials used in the construction work.
-As described for air pollution above, the following construction contaminants can pollute the water: VOCs, paints, clues, diesel, oils, other toxic chemicals, and cement.
-The immediate effect is creating turbidity in the runoff water and affected surface and groundwater (since some of the runoff water may infiltrate in subsurface reaching groundwater.
-In fact both groundwater below your home and surface runoff close to your home may constitute a source of pollution emanating from construction sites.
+- Water pollution - the surface water runoff and the groundwater close to a construction site become polluted with various materials used in the construction work.
+As described for air pollution above, the following construction contaminants can pollute the water: VOCs, paints, glues, diesel, oils, other toxic chemicals, and cement.
+The immediate effect is creating turbidity in the runoff water and affected surface and groundwater (since some of the runoff water may infiltrate in the subsurface reaching the groundwater.
+In fact, both groundwaters below your home and surface runoff close to your home may constitute a source of pollution emanating from the construction sites.
 Domestic animals and pets may drink contaminated water and soil may become contaminated too.
-Additionally, once the groundwater below your home become contaminated, it may affect you in the following ways: through direct consumption if you use water from a property well and indirectly by affecting the quality of your indoor air (vapor intrusion of the volatile contaminants from water).
+Additionally, once the groundwater below your home becomes contaminated, it may affect you in the following ways: through direct consumption if you use water from a property well, and indirectly by affecting the quality of your indoor air (vapor intrusion of the volatile contaminants from water).
 Overall, water pollution from construction sites is underestimated and has potential to generate severe environmental problems.

-- Soil Pollution– soil at and around a construction site may become contaminated due to air transport followed by deposition of construction contaminants (listed at air pollution) as well as water runoff of construction contaminants (as listed for water pollution).
-Soil may constitute a sink for pollutants and some of those may accumulate in soil and persists over longer periods of time (e.g., PAHs).
+- Soil pollution - soil at and around a construction site may become contaminated due to air transport followed by deposition of construction contaminants (listed at air pollution) as well as water runoff of construction contaminants (as listed for water pollution).
+Soil may constitute a sink for pollutants and some of those may accumulate in soil and persist over longer periods of time (e.g., PAHs).

 Construction pollution involves the following main types of construction work:

 - Building construction pollution - represents the generation of construction contamination at sites where buildings are constructed which may involve also a demolition phase (if the construction site has an existing building)